 back in the U.S.S.R. : figures de l’art brut russe 2, christian berst gallery, paris, january 22nd - march 5th, 2010

 beyond the boundaries 2009, galerie obejet trouvé (christian berst), paris, september 11th - october 17th, 2009.

 exhibition catalogue, the golden ratio laws, works from the collection treger/saint silvestre, antonia gaeta, oliva creative factory, maiadouro, maia, 2017.

-exhibition catalogue, une rentrée hors-les-normes, paris, christian berst gallery, lelivredart, 2009.
+exhibition catalogue, une rentrée hors-les-normes, paris, objet trouvé gallery (christian berst), lelivredart, 2009.